 Most lectures are available online at ent.univ-orleans.fr (registration required).
-The French grading system ranges from 0/20 to 20/20.
-Marks under 10/20 are considered as "fail" and do not yield ECTS on the final transcript of records.
-All courses are evaluated by continuous assessment (contrôle continu in French), with regular oral and written exams, and project reports.
+The French academic grading system scores students from 0 to 20.
+Marks under 10 are considered as "fail" and do not yield ECTS on the final transcript of records.
+All courses are evaluated by continuous assessment (contrôle continu in French), with regular oral and written exams, project reports and also presentations of articles.

 Students wishing to learn French are encouraged to attend courses given at the French Institute (IDF).
 Preliminary enrolment can be done online, see www.univ-orleans.fr/idf.
+We recommend that you enrol as soon as possible.